Milton! thou should’st be living at this hour:

 Yet for two and a half centuries – even for a “speaker” like Wordsworth – Milton’s virtue was this language, which engaged and developed subjects difficult to combine, moral verities and the created world.
 The language of speech is not the only, or first, language of poetry.
 To criticize work in terms strictly irrelevant to it is of little value: a critical act of “brute assertive will,” or a prejudice so ingrained as to be indistinguishable, for uncritical readers, from truth itself.
 With the decline of literacy, Milton, like Spenser, becomes a more difficult mountain to scale, more remote from the “common reader”.
 Yet Chaucer and Shakespeare, the only poets in the tradition who are Milton’s superiors, both grow and recede in the same way and are not dismissed.
 They seem more accessible.
 In the end Leavis’s hostility, like Empson’s and Richards’s in other areas, is to the Christian content of the poems, and in Milton it is obtrusive and central.
 We read Herbert’s and Donne’s divine poems even if we are unbelievers: there is their doubt to engage, and the framed drama of specific situations.
 But Milton will not allow disbelief to go unchallenged: his structures and narratives are not rooted in individual faith but in universal belief.
 The question of revealed truth raises its head as in no other poet in the language.

-I’ve always tried to separate content from opinion, or my “agreement” with the sentiments of the content from my opinion on whether or not it is a good poem.
-Michael Schmidt, above, levels the charge at critics which I think is a fair one: You dislike the content, but you don’t feel you can say that outright, so you go out of your way to decimate the verse for other reasons.
-This is not to say that one cannot choose to dislike Milton.
-Of course.
-That’s your prerogative.
-But I still think that Schmidt is onto something.
+Michael Schmidt, above, levels a charge at critics which I think is a fair one: They dislike the content, but they don’t feel they can say that outright, so they go out of their way to decimate the verse for other reasons.

 In the introduction to my copy of Paradise Lost, written by Edward Le Comte, he writes: